Azure Synapse Analytics (formerly SQL DW) architecture

 - Resume compute capacity during operational hours.

-SQL Data Warehouse uses Azure storage to keep your user data safe.
-Since your data is stored and managed by Azure storage, SQL Data Warehouse charges separately for your storage consumption.
-The data itself is sharded into distributions to optimize the performance of the system.
+SQL Analytics leverages Azure Storage to keep your user data safe.
+Since your data is stored and managed by Azure Storage, there is a separate charge for your storage consumption.
+The data is sharded into distributions to optimize the performance of the system.
 You can choose which sharding pattern to use to distribute the data when you define the table.
-SQL Data Warehouse supports these sharding patterns:
+These sharding patterns are supported:

 - Round Robin

-The Control node is the brain of the data warehouse.
+The Control node is the brain of the architecture.
 It is the front end that interacts with all applications and connections.
 The MPP engine runs on the Control node to optimize and coordinate parallel queries.
-When you submit a T-SQL query to SQL Data Warehouse, the Control node transforms it into queries that run against each distribution in parallel.
+When you submit a T-SQL query to SQL Analytics, the Control node transforms it into queries that run against each distribution in parallel.

 The Compute nodes provide the computational power.
 Distributions map to Compute nodes for processing.
-As you pay for more compute resources, SQL Data Warehouse re-maps the distributions to the available Compute nodes.
-The number of compute nodes ranges from 1 to 60, and is determined by the service level for the data warehouse.
+As you pay for more compute resources, SQL Analytics re-maps the distributions to the available Compute nodes.
+The number of compute nodes ranges from 1 to 60, and is determined by the service level for SQL Analytics.